Skip to content

 ip_today = dql_series_get(result_dql, "ip")

-# It is recommended to check whether len(ip_today) > 0 or not, because runtime errors will occur if there is an out-of-bounds index
+# It is recommended to check whether len(ip_today) > 0 or not, as a runtime error will occur if the index is out of bounds

 new_ips = []